 The Independent’s Tracey MacLeod describes Thompson’s style as ‘classic-with-a-twist’.
 Pan-fried scallops with cauliflower ‘cous-cous’, Ras el Hanout and coriander shoots shared space on a recent tasting menu with a pressing of smoked eel, pork belly, foie gras and Granny Smith apple.

-Thompson’s food is never plain, but neither is it obtuse or inaccessible.
+Thompson treats prized ingredients with respect and a generous portion of imagination.
+His food is never plain, but neither is it obtuse or inaccessible.
 According to The Chef Hermes' Blog, '[Thompson] doesn't want the starched, stuffy service and has managed to find a happy medium.'